 It is required that you bring a laptop computer.
-If you bring a laptop, the computer will be your personal property and responsibility.
+Be aware that your laptop is your personal property and responsibility.
 SIT does not provide personal property insurance and it is recommended that you insure your computer or other valuables for full coverage.
 For details on SIT's insurance, please see the full Description of Coverage on our Student Insurance.
 SIT is not responsible for any duty tax you may have to pay when you enter the country, theft, or loss.